gbenroscience/layman/README.md

 This allows developers to add and subtract pixels from percentages and vice versa when assigning values to the width and heights of elements.

 B. Due to the nature of the text elements in html, the wrap_content spec is not well supported, but we have a component called the LABEL in layman, which supports multi-line text.
+This is the layman.js standard for working with `wrap_content` specs when it comes to text rendering.
 It has been included several commits ago.
 To use it, define it as a canvas. e.g:
 ```html
  <canvas id="page_title">Page Title</canvas>